Contributor – Caleb Brown

 These amazing winters have been filled with long travel days, weeks of living in vans, crazy adventures with new friends, exploring new places and skiing many of the best resorts in the world.

-Now, Caleb is focused on skiing the lines on Fernie’s Lizard Range and the area surrounding Fernie and working on film projects with local athletes and artists.
+Now, Caleb is focused on skiing big lines on Fernie’s Lizard Range and the area surrounding Fernie and working on film projects with athletes and artists.
 His recent trip took him to ski Morrison’s Hotel Wall in the Coast Range near Bella Coola.

 When he’s not skiing you might see him running between the alleys of Fernie or capture a glimpse of him writing, through his window on Main Street.